Flupentixol

 Flupentixol (INN), also known as flupenthixol (former BAN), marketed under brand names such as Depixol and Fluanxol is a typical antipsychotic drug of the thioxanthene class.
 It was introduced in 1965 by Lundbeck.
 In addition to single drug preparations, it is also available as flupentixol/melitracen—a combination product containing both melitracen (a tricyclic antidepressant) and flupentixol (marketed as Deanxit).

+It is approved for use in the UK, Australia, Canada, Russian Federation, South Africa, New Zealand, Philippines, Iran, Germany, among others.
 Flupentixol is not approved for use in the United States.
-It is, however, approved for use in the UK, Australia, Canada, Russian Federation, South Africa, New Zealand, Philippines, Iran, Germany, and various other countries.

 Medical uses

 Flupentixol's main use is as a long-acting injection given once in every two or three weeks to individuals with schizophrenia who have poor compliance with medication and have frequent relapses of illness, though it is also commonly given as a tablet.
 There is little formal evidence to support its use for this indication but it has been in use for over fifty years.

 Flupentixol is also used in low doses as an antidepressant.
 There is tentative evidence that it reduces the rate of deliberate self-harm, among those who self-harm repeatedly.